 When intra-band carrier aggregation is performed, the scheduling restrictions on serving cell where L1-SINR measurement is performed apply to all serving cells in the band on the symbols that fully or partially overlap with restricted symbols.

+When inter-band carrier aggregation in FR2 is performed, the scheduling restrictions due to L1-SINR measurement performed on FR2 serving cell apply to all serving cells in different FR2 band on the symbols that fully or partially overlap with the aforementioned restricted symbols, provided that UE is capable of common beam management on this FR2 band pair.

 If following conditions are met,

 - UE has been notified about system information update through paging,